EriksonGM/ViolinBTCE/README.md

 ## Contributors

-Th3B0Y (me).
+- Th3B0Y
+- noescape00

 If you want to contribute, open an issue and/or send a pull request.
 It will be analysed and published, if approved.
 Your name/nickname will be shown here.

 ## License